-The Caltech Work-Study Program is funded by the Institute and is designed to provide part-time employment for international students who have demonstrated financial need as well as other students who do not qualify for the Federal Work-Study Program.
-The Caltech Work-Study program is limited to on-campus employment or student employment positions at the Jet Propulsion Laboratory.
+The Caltech Work-Study Program is funded by the Institute and is designed to provide part-time employment for international students who have demonstrated financial need, and other students who do not qualify for the Federal Work-Study Program.
+The Caltech Work-Study Program is limited to on-campus employment or student employment positions at the Jet Propulsion Laboratory.
 The program's regulations parallel the Federal Work-Study Program's regulations.